Post-Game Review: The 20-Minute Elite Review Model

-Most community-level post-game reviews are either too long (a two-hour video session no one absorbs) or too vague (a half-time speech with no specific action).
-The elite version is short, structured, and ends with a list.
+Most community-level post-game reviews are often too long (an hour video session no one absorbs) or too vague (a half-time speech with no specific action).
+The elite version is short, structured, and ends with clear action items.

 Why most reviews fail